 ARRIVAL AND DEPARTURE

-Please have your child use the restroom and take their temperature before leaving home.
-The preschool door will be opened near the start time of 9:15 or 12:30 depending on your class.
-Staggered start times are preferred to reduce the amount of people waiting at the gate for the child's temperature to be taken.
-Please sign-in using the brightwheel app and answer the health screening questions.
-This can also be done in your car using the QR code card.
-We will admit your child to the yard/classroom after a normal temperature reading with our no-touch thermometer.
-Parents are not to enter at this time.
-Hopefully this will change soon.
+Please have your child use the restroom before leaving home.
+The preschool door will be opened near the start time of 9:30 or 12:30 depending on your class.
+Please sign-in using the brightwheel app each day.
+This can also be done in your car or remotely using the QR code card.

 PROMPT PICK UP